-Generally speaking, uniforms are a set of React libraries for building forms.
+Generally speaking, uniforms are a set of React libraries for building forms from every schema.

 - Automatic forms generation

 - Fields capable of rendering every schema

 - Helper for creating custom fields with one line

 - Inline and asynchronous form validation

 Similarly to other form packages, uniforms can help you with rendering a form, by taking care of its state management, validation, and submission.
 What makes it unique though, is the ability to completely generate the form for you, without having to manually provide its fields.

 In order to do so, uniforms require you to do two things:

 - Provide the schema of your data.
 You can approach the schema as a formal description of the data, where you define its types, allowed values, default values, required ones and so on.